 First off, don’t buy pre-cut fruits or vegetables because the skin actually helps the foods retain vitamins.
 The selection and storage of food can affect the nutritional content.
 One of the ways to ensure that your fruits and vegetables have the most nutrients is to buy seasonal produce.
 Seasonal produce items are typically picked just before they are perfectly ripe and are at the farmer’s market/local grocery store the same or next day.
 When it comes to storing the produce you buy, certain items can lose nutrients if they are stored in the fridge or stored on the countertop.
 Citrus fruits, leafy greens, and broccoli are better preserved in the fridge, while tomatoes or watermelons are best stored at room temperature.

 Eating specific foods together is a great way to increase the bioavailability.
 Vitamin D helps the body absorb calcium, vitamin C helps the body absorb plant-based iron, and black pepper stimulates the release of digestive enzymes when consumed with turmeric.
-To absorb the most nutrients from your fruits and vegetables, click here for more information.
+Learn how to absorb the most nutrients from your fruits and vegetables.

 We cannot stress this enough: do not overcook your vegetables!
 The easiest ways to kill the nutrients is by roasting, grilling, or sautéing vegetables over high heat.
 Try alternative methods like steaming or baking at low heat.
 It is best to use small amounts of water and low heat when you decide to cook.
 This will help your vegetables retain the most nutrients.
 Soups and stews are great ways to make the most of your nutrients!